Mobile Hotspot Battery Guide

 Periodically take the battery out of the device by popping the back cover off the hotspot, preferably after a period of high usage.
 Some have notches for prying the cover off, others might need a digging fingernail underneath the cover.

-You should start seeking out a replacement battery as soon as possible.
+If you see any of these signs, you should start seeking out a replacement battery as soon as possible.

 Prolonging Battery Life